 Strategic Delaware Pedestrian Accident and Injury Attorneys

-Help for injured pedestrians in Wilmington, New Castle, Seaford, Newark, and throughout the state
+Help for injured pedestrians in Wilmington, Seaford, Newark, and throughout DE

 Walking is good for you – countless experts recommend walking both for our health and as a way to reduce traffic and pollution.
 Nothing is without risk, unfortunately, and pedestrians need to be aware of their surroundings, especially when walking near motor vehicles.
 When a pedestrian is struck by a car, serious physical trauma can result, from which it could take months or years to recover.

 The Centers for Disease Control and Prevention (CDC) reports that, in 2017, 5,977 pedestrians were killed in traffic accidents.
 Additionally, another 137,000 pedestrians sought treatment in emergency rooms for crash-related injuries.
 Pedestrians are also more likely to die in a car accident than passengers in a vehicle.